-Cauliflower Crostini Recipe
+Cauliflower Crostini Recipe:

-1 tablespoon extra-virgin
+1 tablespoon extra-virgin olive oil

-1 small red
+1 small red onion, finely chopped

-garlic clove, minced
+1 large garlic clove, minced

 1 teaspoon fennel seeds

-Salt and freshly-ground
+Coarse Salt or sea salt and freshly-ground black pepper

 8 to 10 (1/4-inch-thick) slices coarse bread, cut in half